Estimated Reading Time : 2 minutes

 7. Pachamanca

-Pachamanca is more than a dish; it is a cultural experience.
-Cooked underground with hot stones, it combines meats (chicken, pork, lamb, and cuy) with potatoes, beans, and corn.
+Pachamanca is more than a dish, it’s a cultural experience.
+Cooked underground with hot stones, it combines meats (chicken, pork, lamb, and guinea pig) with potatoes, beans, and corn.

-The result is a smoked, ancestral feast that connects you with the Andean roots of Peru.
+The result is an ancestral smoky feast that connects you with the Andean roots of Peru.

 Rotisserie chicken is a simple yet irresistible dish.
-Marinated in spices and slow-roasted, it is juicy and crispy at the same time.
+Marinated with spices and slowly roasted, it is juicy and crispy at the same time.

-It is one of the most popular and beloved foods throughout Peru, perfect for sharing with family or friends.
+It’s one of the most popular and beloved foods across Peru, perfect for sharing with family or friends.

-Peruvian chicken must be one of the tastiest in the world.
+Peruvian rotisserie chicken must be one of the tastiest in the world.

 9. Carapulcra

-This traditional stew is prepared with dried potatoes, pork or chicken, and a blend of chilies that give it a spicy and deep flavor.
+This traditional stew is prepared with dried potatoes, pork or chicken, and a blend of chilies that give it a spiced and deep flavor.

-The unique texture of dehydrated potatoes absorbs all the flavors of the stew, making carapulcra a hearty and delicious option.
+The unique texture of the dehydrated potato absorbs all the flavors of the stew, making carapulcra a hearty and delicious option.

 Carapulcra is a dish rich in tradition and culture.